1st Cinque Ports Artillery Volunteers: Khan Baghdadi

 There was then a pause in the campaign as reinforcements had to be sent from Mesoptoamia to other fronts, but 15th Division resumed its advance in March 1918, seizing Hīt (9 March) and pressing on towards Khan Baghdadi.
 The Turks had three trench systems (known as P, Q and R) around Baghdadi, and the leading troops (50th Indian Brigade) began their advance towards them at 21.00 on 25 March.
 42nd Indian Brigade, supported by two batteries of 222nd Bde and a siege battery, set off at midnight.
 A mobile column, consisting of 2/39th Garwhalis, 1072 Bty, and a light armoured motor battery, stood ready to exploit any success.
 At 03.15 on 26 March, 50th and 42nd Bdes began a two-pronged attack on the strongly-held P trenches, with the supporting artillery concentrated on them.
-As the infantry closed theTurks began to retreat and the divisional commander ordered a general advance.
+As the infantry closed, the Turks began to retreat and the divisional commander ordered a general advance.
 The P trenches were captured by 11.30 and at 13.05 the mobile column was ordered forward.
 Now 222nd Bde advanced by alternate batteries across rough ground under enemy artillery fire.

 The second phase of the attack began at 17.30 with 15 minutes of slow bombardment followed by 15 minutes of intense fire.
-The guns had worked their way forwards to between 1800 and 2200 yards (1650–2000 metres) of the enemy positions and spotter aircraft were active, so the fire was very accurate.
+The guns had worked their way forwards to between 1,800 and 2,200 yards (1,650–2,000 metres) of the enemy positions and spotter aircraft were active, so the fire was very accurate.
 The infantry got into the R trenches with few casualties.
 The artillery kept up continuous fire during the night while the cavalry worked their way round behind the Turks and the mobile column raced for Haditha.
 At 06.30 on 27 March a general pursuit was ordered: 'The gallant 1072nd Battery, RFA, of the Mobile Column, now double-horsed, strained forward keeping up with the Hertfordshire Yeomanry and 10th Lancers in true horse artillery style'.
 By last light the cavalry had reached Ana, and 1072 Bty had kept up with them.
 Thousands of prisoners were taken, and the Royal Artillery's historian describes the action as 'a magnificent feat, a true cavalry action, excellent cooperation between cavalry, artillery and infantry and fine leadership'.

-After the end of the war the 15th Indian Division was quickly run down as its men returned home, and was formally disbanded in March 1919.
+After the end of the war, the 15th Indian Division was quickly run down as its men returned home, and was formally disbanded in March 1919.

 2/III Home Counties (Cinque Ports) Brigade

 Because the 1st Home Counties Division had gone to India, the 2nd Home Counties Division was among the earliest 2nd Line formations to be formed.
-By 27 November 1914 the division was settled in billets round Windsor, Berkshire and was reported ready to receive its weapons.
-However, the only guns available for the RFA brigades were obsolete French 90 mm guns, and even then there were only 4 guns per brigade.
+By 27 November 1914, the division was settled in billets round Windsor, Berkshire and was reported ready to receive its weapons.
+However, the only guns available for the RFA brigades were obsolete French 90 mm guns, and even then there were only four per brigade.
 It was not until January 1916 that the division's gunners received their modern 18-pounders, and even then some time elapsed before sights were received.